open-game-collective/open-game-system/README.md

-# O.G.S. - The Open Game System
+# The Open Game System

 For more about us see our website at [opengame.org](https://opengame.org).